Call for Papers for NEW LUX ORDER (formerly DIVERSITY IS THE NEW LUXURY), a collection of essays from dynamic entrepreneurs of diverse backgrounds.

 Joy Donnell is currently curating rising luxury brands from emerging economies to feature in her work with Vanichi Magazine.
 Her editorials and interviews have featured designers from Senegal, Gambia, Ukraine, the First Nations of North America, Colombia, Ghana, Nigeria, Kenya, Guatemala, Taiwan and many diasporic people headquartering their businesses in the US.
 You can also find her sharing these discoveries on Huffington Post.

-Stay updated about the anthology through the hashtag #newlux.
+Stay updated about the anthology and complementing podcast through the hashtag #newlux.